Orthognathic surgery, receding chins and mandibular retrognathia: what does it all mean?

 Will a recessed chin in newborns go away?

 In some cases, a recessed chin in newborns goes away by itself during the first days of life, although there are other instances in which it does not get resolved on its own and may cause discomfort.
-In the latter it is advisable to consult a pediatrician to examine the case.
+In the latter it is advisable to consult a paediatrician to examine the case.

 Is there a direct link between using a dummy and mandibular retrognathia?

-Dummies and mandibular retrognathia do have a cause and effect relationship, since dummy use can trigger a weak jawline.
+Dummies and mandibular retrognathia do have a cause-and-effect relationship, since dummy use can trigger a weak jawline.
 Prolonged sucking of a dummy or bottle can hinder the growth of the lower jaw and generate receding chin problems.

 Can you treat a recessed chin in newborns with breastfeeding positions?